2019-DEV-196/TicTacToe/README.md

 Symbol _matrix[9];
 ```

-However this low level detail is considered "private" and not exposed to other classes.
+However this low level detail is not exposed to other classes.
 External objects can interact with Matrix using the following high level methods:

 ```